 Pioneers of their time – Irjala and Klemola

 The Klemola Manor has its roots in the Irjala Manor.
-Irjala’s first owner was Gottlieb Johan John, known as the energetic mayor of Hämeenlinna from 1766 until 1800.
-His wife was Teresia Gygnaeus from Janakkala’s Leppäkoski.
-She was the sister of Uno Gygnaeus, the father of the Finnish public school system.
+Irjala’s first owner was Gottlieb John, known as the energetic mayor of Hämeenlinna from 1766 until 1800.
+His son was Hans Henrik John and his son was Gottlieb Johannes John.
+His wife was Therese Cygnaeus from Janakkala’s Leppäkoski.
+She was the sister of Uno Cygnaeus, the father of the Finnish public school system.
 The couple had a daughter called Fanny.

 Fanny valued education in all its forms.
 She believed that it was important for people to be educated and she promoted the establishment of schools in Janakkala.
 She even donated a piece of land for the Hyvikkälä school.